jklsnt/taproot3/src/cs/computer_security/KBxCS240Rubric.md

 This rubric category will be included on each of your assignments and worth 10% of your final grade.
 Yes, really.
 ```

-My grades do not motivate me to learn.
+~~My grades do not motivate me to learn.
 My curiosity and interest do.
-When I need to worry about my grades, I learn significantly less and I don't have nearly as much fun doing so.
-Thus, I will do the reflection on what I'd want to work on, and also install a fail-safe as follows:
+When I need to worry about my grades, I learn significantly less and I don't have nearly as much fun doing so. ==Thus, I will do the reflection on what I'd want to work on,== and also install a fail-safe as follows:~~

 ### Meta
-For this semester, I would like to be assessed on genuine and generalizable understanding of the topics we cover.
-And (of course) whether or not my name includes Huxley.
+For this semester, I would like to be assessed on genuine and generalizable understanding of the topics we cover. ~~And (of course) whether or not my name includes Huxley.~~

 ### Foundational
-Turns in homework with satisfactory answers and/or name includes Huxley.
+Turns in homework with satisfactory answers ~~and/or name includes Huxley~~.

  ### Proficient
- Understands topics abstracted from provided problems and exercises and/or name includes Huxley.
+ Understands topics abstracted from provided problems and exercises ~~and/or name includes Huxley~~.

  ### Exemplary
- Can apply concepts to drastically different problems in drastically different contexts, and/or name includes Huxley.
+ Can apply concepts to drastically different problems in drastically different contexts~~, and/or name includes Huxley~~.